PURCHASING

 3. A PIN number of up to 14 digits is entered.

-By the
+By the time

-make a mistake you often have to start all over again.
-Some providers
+you often have to start all over again.
+Some providers enable you to preprogram

-enable you to preprogram "speed dial" for frequently called numbers.
-Ask
+"speed dial" for frequently called numbers.
+Ask your potential provider what

-your potential provider what they do to make the cards easier to use.
+they do to make the cards easier to use.

-Inquire
+Inquire about

-will maintain a directory of your company's frequently dialed numbers
+a directory of your company's frequently dialed numbers that are made available

-that are made available to all users.
-Many offer speed dial so each user
+to all users.
+Many offer speed dial so each user can store frequently called

-can store frequently called numbers easily.
-Voice recognition technology
+numbers easily.
+Voice recognition technology is also available.
+This allows

-is also available.
-This allows you to speak the name associated in the
+you to speak the name associated in the database you create with the number

-database you create with the number you wish to dial.
-Determine the costs
+you wish to dial.
+Determine the costs and potential benefits, and then experiment

-and potential benefits, and then experiment on a small scale before universally
+on a small scale before universally implementing these features.

 GEOGRAPHIC